Podgorica Gay Travel

-Bus travelers departing Podgorica should make sure to print out your bus tickets in advance of going to the station.
+Bus travelers departing Podgorica should make sure to print out bus tickets in advance of going to the station.
 Even though bus ticket reservations say to print the ticket, I rarely find myself actually doing so.

 Taxi Cabs in Podgorica

 Ordering a taxi in Podgorica is actually very difficult.
 You may need to ask your host or hotel concierge to book a taxi, should you need one.
 This is one benefit of staying in an apartment rental in Podgorica.

 Try to keep your taxi fare in a separate pocket so you don’t flash a wad of money.
 I say this just because it may be a little uncomfortable to be clocked as having tons of cash on you if alone in a city with few tourists.

 Montenegro Gay Rights

-Montenegro has many protections for LGBT individuals in place.
-Workplace anti-discrimination on the basis of sexual orientation and laws prohibiting hate speech help to protect gay people.
+Montenegro has many protections for LGBT individuals in place, including workplace anti-discrimination on the basis of sexual orientation and laws prohibiting hate speech help to protect gay people.

 Although some protections are in effect for gay citizens, a pervasive anti-gay sentiment is deeply ingrained in Montenegrin society.
 For this reason, most gay people in Montenegro keep their sexuality to themselves, dealing with this struggle in various ways.